kxuxin/GGC-STaRS.github.io/activities.md

 permalink: /activities/
 ---

+### Important!
+To join a session, [join the lobby](https://ggc-edu.zoom.us/j/94859760946) and then choose a breakout room as indicated below

 <h3>✨STaRS Activities✨</h3>

 🔥🔥 **NOTE: Links are only available during event time.
 Check your GGC email for password** 🔥